smitmartijn/networkinsight-cookbook/manuscript/ch-application-migration-planning.md

 While network requirements (number 1) are the most important to check; as it directly impacts application performance during or after migration, the rest of these questions can prevent the migration from finishing.
 If not checked properly and in advance, you might hit these limits while in the middle of the migration and need to halt the migration, or even reverse the migration.
 Unfortunately, this has happened to plenty organizations, costing them user-experience by causing downtime, extra time to either revert or changing the migration plan.

 To start answering these questions, create another application within Network Insight that's called "Migration Wave X" and place the applications that are in each migration wave inside.
 Essentially, you are creating nested applications.
-To know which applications should be in the same migration wave, map out application dependencies as I talked about in [Application Discovery & Assessment]{.underline}.
+To know which applications should be in the same migration wave, map out application dependencies as I talked about in [Application Discovery & Assessment]{#ch-application-discovery-assessment}.

 After creating these applications, it is possible to scope the security planner on each migration wave and see its dependencies.